jeannepietropaoli/binary_search_trees_wbpck_/README.md

 To learn more about The Odin Project : https://www.theodinproject.com/

-To learn more about the specific Full Stack JavaScript Path : https://www.theodinproject.com/paths/full-stack-javascript
+To learn more about the specific project : https://www.theodinproject.com/lessons/javascript-binary-search-trees

 The goal of this project is to build a Balanced Binary Search Tree.